search near me

 CAMANO ISLAND, WA

-An enchanting neighborhood of sandy beachfront, beautiful gardens and generational homes, Juniper Beach is a much-loved area at the north end of Camano Island where homes are passed down from generation to generation
+An enchanting neighborhood of sandy beaches, beautiful gardens and generational homes, Juniper Beach is a much-loved area at the north end of Camano Island where homes are passed down from generation to generation.
+When there are Juniper Beach homes for sale, there’s excitement in the air.

 The quintessential island-life experience lives on in this little-known community on Camano Island.
 Sandy beaches are a rare commodity in Washington State, which is one of the many reasons why Juniper is such a special place.
 With generational homes (many of them built in the 1920s) and a close-knit community, this idyllic neighborhood is a place worth staying in.